Our Music

 What is barbershop style a cappella?

-Barbershop style music is sung in 4 part harmony, a cappella style (no accompaniment).
+Barbershop style music is sung in four part harmony, a cappella style (no accompaniment).
 We take the names of the parts from men’s barbershop: